 On our way back we stooped in Porto Amboim to eat some seafood, big delicious prawns.
 Porto Amboim has also a wonderful beach, and it’s a good option to spend a weekend out of the craziness of Luanda.

-And like that off to work… Benguela is a must.. you can also go by plane and it takes just one hour, but I think that by car it’s worth the adventure at least one time.
+And like that off to work… Benguela is a must.. you can also go by plane and it takes just one hour, but I think that doing a road trip from Luanda to Benguela is worth the adventure, at least one time.

 Have you been to Benguela?
 Tell us about your Angolan Adventures.